clydemcqueen/flock2/README.md

 ### 3. Set up your ROS environment

-[Install ROS2 Dashing Diademata](https://index.ros.org/doc/ros2/Installation/) with the `ros-dashing-desktop` option.
+[Install ROS2 Eloquent Elusor](https://index.ros.org/doc/ros2/Installation/) with the `ros-eloquent-desktop` option.

 If you install binaries, be sure to also install the [development tools and ROS tools](https://index.ros.org/doc/ros2/Installation/Linux-Development-Setup/)